LIMINAL STATES BEFORE EXECUTION

 1 hour 35 minutes (no interval)

 This is a true story from the 15th century.
 In the period spanning from May 1430 to May 1431, Joan of Arc, a figure of both renown and controversy, was held in prison as she awaited her execution.
-In his adaptation of the historical material, which was first performed in 1801, Friedrich Schiller notably omitted this year.
-This gap in the theatrical canon has prompted director Marie Schleef to trace the fate of women* condemned to death.
+A year that Friedrich Schiller deliberately omitted his play «The Maid of Orleans», which premiered in 1801.

-For the opening of the Schiffbau Box, she and her team are inviting the audience to step into a closed cosmos, where they can viscerally experience and share the sensation of liminal existence – the state of limbo in a death cell.
+Marie Schleef’s directorial work brings to the stage in a formally innovative way what often remains in the dark.
+Her work, characterised by a feminist lens, examines the world through a magnifying glass, thereby creating new theatrical narrative forms.
+She and her team are inviting the audience to step into a closed cosmos, where they can viscerally experience and share the sensation of liminal existence – the constant state of limbo in a death cell.

 In collaboration with Amnesty International Switzerland